 It could be argued that the astronauts moving around the vehicle may have partly disturbed any rover tracks – but there are none visible whatsoever – not even under the LRV.
 (See previous picture AS17-140-21354, and photo AS17-140-21358 above.)

 Apollo 11 lens flares

 Kazimierz Ozóg has also drawn our attention to an Apollo 11 composite image created by Ed Hengeveld – a space flight historian who lives in the Netherlands.

 Apollo 11 LM – composite

 We assembled our own version (above) from photo numbers AS11-40-5850, 5863-69 and 5935 – the latter being essentially the flare of the ‘sun’ – located just outside the image frame.
-The main part of the large flare in AS11-40-5935 was placed in a position to approximate the location of the 'sun'.
+The main part of the large flare in AS11-40-5935 was placed in a position to roughly approximate the location of the studio light source, the 'sun'.

 During the original photography of these individual Apollo 11 images, a variety of lens flares were registered.
 We have superimposed Kazimierz Ozóg's lines tracing three separate axes of these lens element flares.
 (Lens flare is the non-image forming light entering the lens in such a way as to reflect off the internal surfaces of the lens, thus causing the flare elements themselves to become incorporated into the image).

 Does this composite reveal the differing directions of the various key light sources positioned at the time of photography to ensure the best-lit result for each of the individual shots?
 See also studies analysing the 'sun' later in this article.